 1.2.1.
-Construction activities
+Construction Activities

-Construction of the Project is anticipated to be approximately XX months.
+Construction of the Project is currently ongoing.
 Construction works have been divided into phases which are interrelated and may overlap.
 The terminology for the construction phases is outlined in Table 1-2 and detailed in the following sub-sections.
 This list of works does not represent the sequencing of activities.